-Mahama’s interest in material, process and audience has led him to focus on jute sacks in particular since they are synonymous with the trade markets of Ghana where he lives and works.
-Fabricated in Southeast Asia, the sacks are imported by the Ghana Cocoa Boards to transport cocoa beans but end up as multi- functional objects, used for both the transportation of food and commodities and for many daily chores around the home.
-‘You find different points of aesthetics within the surface of the sacks’ fabric' Mahama has said.
+Ibrahim Mahama uses the transformation of materials to explore themes of commodity, migration, globalisation and economic exchange.
+Often made in collaboration with others, his large-scale installations employ materials gathered from urban environments, such as remnants of wood, or jute sacks which are stitched together and draped over architectural structures.
+Mahama’s interest in material, process and audience first led him to focus on jute sacks that are synonymous with the trade markets of Ghana where he lives and works.
+Fabricated in South East Asia, the sacks are imported by the Ghana Cocoa Boards to transport cocoa beans and eventually end up as multi- functional objects, used for the transportation of food, charcoal and other commodities.
+‘You find different points of aesthetics within the surface of the sacks’ fabric’, Mahama has said.
 ‘I am interested in how crisis and failure are absorbed into this material with a strong reference to global transaction and how capitalist structures work.’